 For this you need a common language for shared references, policies and communication.
 An ERP (Enterprise Resource Planning) system provides the ideal platform for this common reference point.

-In Open ERP, product is used to define a raw material, a stockable product, a consumable or a service.
+In Odoo, product is used to define a raw material, a stockable product, a consumable or a service.
 You can work with whole products or with templates that separate the definition of products and variants (extra module).

 For example if you sell t-shirts in different sizes and colors: